andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 #### Strength and Limitations

 The LSTM model is a "black box" and it can be hard to determine what features the model uses.
 Training the LSTM model is computationally expensive.

 \newpage

 ## Performance of the Models

-The LSTM performs slightly better than LR with SVR in third place.
+The LSTM performs slightly better than LR with SVR in last place.
 The performance of the LR model is very close to the LSTM when looking at the evaluation metrics.

 The raw metrics after predicting the most recent 10% of the validation data set can be seen below.